tiran/ipa-hcc/README.md

-# IPA plugin for consokeDot
+# IPA plugin for consoleDot

 The *ipa-consoledot* plugin provides schema extension of IPA for consoleDot integration.
 The plugin must be installed on all FreeIPA